kiboschool/tk-web-foundations/src/lessons/action-and-interaction/introduction-to-javascript.md

 You’ll learn a little bit of JavaScript in the next few lessons, enough to add some basic interactivity to your pages.
 There’s way more JavaScript to learn later, which we aren’t covering here.
 After this course, you can find other resources to pursue further learning in JavaScript.

-JavaScript is also **confusing**.
+JavaScript can also be **confusing**.
 Don’t be surprised if you get stuck on the syntax or logic.
-Ask for help!
+Ask your classmates and instructors for help!

 </aside>